gsolorzanomorera/Lab1_ESG_forms/README.md

 # GHG Carbon Footprint Calculator

 A web-based GHG inventory tool built on the **GHG Protocol Corporate Standard**.
-Mirrors the structure of your Excel dashboard — with live calculations, caseable factors, and instant report export.
+Mirrors the structure of lab 1 Excel dashboard — with live calculations, caseable factors, and instant report export.

 ## Structure